OpenIndiana/oi-docs/docs/dev/repo-cleanup.md

 </div>

 Due to current CI practices, OpenIndiana Hipster repository tend to bloat with old package versions.
+This causes several issues:

+* `pkg(1)` starts consuming a lot of memory during planning stage;
+* refreshing repository index becomes the longest step in Jenkins build jobs;
+* storage space is wasted on pkg and build servers.

-To fix the issue currently periodic manual cleanup is necessary.
+To fix these issues currently periodic manual cleanup is necessary.
 Note that during cleanup we preserve only latest versions of packages.
 Given that it's usually just 10-20% of all published packages, using `pkgrepo  remove` is impractical.